-General equipment four years;
+General equipment five years;

-Computer equipment four years;
+Computer equipment five years;

+Software development projects five years;

 Furniture, Fixtures and Fittings five years.

 Where equipment is acquired with the aid of specific grants, it is capitalised and depreciated in accordance with the above policy, with the related grant being credited to a deferred capital grant account and released to the Statement of Comprehensive Income over the expected useful economic life of the related equipment.
 Capital grants financing equipment costing under £1,000 are fully released into the income and expenditure account in the period of acquisition.